KauannOliver/egate-automacao/README.md

-# e-Gate Automation System

-This project was developed to automate the transfer of document data from an Excel spreadsheet directly to the e-Gate system.
-The solution integrates Selenium automation to complete web forms, eliminating the need for manual data entry and ensuring greater process efficiency.

-**KEY FEATURES**

-1. **Automated Authentication**
-   The system automatically logs into the e-Gate portal, entering predefined credentials and authenticating system access.
-Selenium WebDriver ensures precise execution of the automation.

-2. **Data Transfer from Excel to e-Gate**
-   The system reads document data from an Excel sheet and automatically populates the corresponding fields in e-Gate’s web form.
-This includes document number, issue date, amount, and due date, submitted row-by-row based on user selection.

-3. **Removal of Read-Only Fields**
-   Before submitting data, the system removes the "readonly" attribute from e-Gate form fields, enabling data entry for fields that would otherwise be non-editable.

-4. **Graphical Interface with Tkinter**
-   The graphical interface is built with Tkinter, allowing for user-friendly interaction.
-Users can select an Excel file, set the row range for submission, authenticate login, and view results directly in the application.

-5. **Excel File Selection**
-   The system includes a file selection feature, allowing users to choose the Excel sheet from which data will be extracted.
-Only .xlsx files are permitted, ensuring compatibility with the automation.

-6. **Results Display**
-   After data submission, the system shows a window with a detailed log of operations, including successful submissions for each row and any errors that occurred during the process.

-**TECHNOLOGIES USED**

-1. **Python**: Main language used for back-end and automation development.
-2. **Tkinter**: Library for creating the graphical interface, providing a user-friendly experience.
-3. **Selenium**: Used to automate web interactions, such as login, form filling, and button clicks.
-4. **Pandas**: Library used for reading and handling data from Excel sheets, ensuring efficient processing.
-5. **Openpyxl**: Used for reading Excel files and extracting document data precisely.
-6. **Chrome WebDriver**: Automation is conducted via Selenium, utilizing Chrome browser to access the e-Gate system.

-**HOW IT WORKS**

-1. The user launches the system and selects the Excel sheet containing document data.
-2. Through the interface, the user specifies the range of rows to be submitted to e-Gate.
-3. The system automatically logs in, accessing the e-Gate portal.
-4. Data from Excel is filled into the form fields and submitted to the system.
-5. After the process completes, the system displays a log with the results of each submission.

-**CONCLUSION**

-This project provides a robust solution for automating data transfer from Excel to the e-Gate system, removing manual work and reducing data entry errors.
-The combination of technologies like Selenium, Pandas, and Tkinter ensures efficient and easy-to-use automation, increasing productivity and accuracy in information submission.
+# **e-Gate Automation System**

+This project automates the transfer of document data from Excel spreadsheets to the e-Gate system, using Selenium to fill web forms.
+It eliminates manual data entry, ensuring faster and more accurate processing, while offering a user-friendly interface for seamless operation.

+---

+## **KEY FEATURES**

+### 1. **Automated Authentication**
+   - Automatically logs into the e-Gate portal using predefined credentials.
+   - Ensures secure and precise access through Selenium WebDriver.

+### 2. **Data Transfer from Excel to e-Gate**
+   - Reads document data from an Excel sheet and populates corresponding fields in e-Gate’s web forms.
+   - Supports entries such as document number, issue date, amount, and due date, submitted row-by-row.

+### 3. **Removal of Read-Only Fields**
+   - Removes the "readonly" attribute from e-Gate form fields, enabling automated data entry into otherwise non-editable fields.

+### 4. **Graphical Interface with Tkinter**
+   - Provides a simple and intuitive interface for users to select files, set row ranges for submission, and view results.
+   - Designed for non-technical users to interact with the system easily.

+### 5. **Excel File Selection**
+   - Allows users to choose an Excel file (.xlsx format) as the data source.
+   - Ensures compatibility and seamless integration with the automation process.

+### 6. **Results Display**
+   - Displays detailed logs of each operation, showing successful submissions and errors, if any, in a user-friendly window.

+---

+## **TECHNOLOGIES USED**

+### 1. **Python**
+   - Backbone of the project, enabling back-end processing and automation.

+### 2. **Tkinter**
+   - Creates the graphical user interface (GUI) for file selection, authentication, and process monitoring.

+### 3. **Selenium**
+   - Automates web interactions, including login, form completion, and data submission.

+### 4. **Pandas**
+   - Reads and processes data from Excel sheets, handling large datasets efficiently.

+### 5. **Openpyxl**
+   - Used for precise reading and manipulation of `.xlsx` files.

+### 6. **Chrome WebDriver**
+   - Executes the automation in the Chrome browser to ensure compatibility with the e-Gate system.

+---

+## **HOW IT WORKS**

+1. The user launches the application and selects an Excel file containing the document data.
+2. The row range to be submitted is specified through the graphical interface.
+3. The system logs into the e-Gate portal using Selenium.
+4. Document data from the Excel file is transferred into the corresponding form fields in e-Gate and submitted row-by-row.
+5. After completion, a log is displayed detailing the success or failure of each row submission.

+---

+## **CONCLUSION**

+The **e-Gate Automation System** provides a streamlined solution for transferring data from Excel to the e-Gate system.
+By automating repetitive tasks, it reduces manual workload, minimizes data entry errors, and improves operational efficiency.
+The use of technologies like Selenium, Tkinter, and Pandas ensures a powerful yet easy-to-use tool, making it an ideal solution for businesses seeking process automation.